AD 500

-Year 500 (D) was a leap year starting on Saturday of the Julian calendar.
+Year 500 (D in Roman numerals) was a leap year starting on Saturday of the Julian calendar.
 At the time, it was known as the Year of the Consulship of Patricius and Hypatius (or, less frequently, year 1253 Ab urbe condita).
 The denomination 500 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.
 The year 500 AD is considered the beginning of the Middle Ages, approximately.